 Strength of the Research (25%) and Training (25%) Plans) The training plan should describe didactic work and mentored clinical research training.
 The hypothesis-driven research proposal can be evaluated using the NIH scale for the areas of Significance, Innovation and Approach.
 PLEASE NOTE THAT THE OVERALL IMPACT SCORE IS NOT NECESSARILY AN AVERAGE OF THE SCORES FOR THE 5 CORE CRITERIA.
 The overall impact score will be used to compare the applications.

-The KL2 reviewers will not review an application or participate in the ranking of any proposal in which the applicant or mentor is in their department or for any application in which the reviewer would serve as a mentor, advisor or collaborator or if the reviewer has provided advice for the applicant in preparing the application.
+The KL2 reviewers will not review an application or participate in the ranking of any proposal in which the applicant or mentor is in their department or for any application in which the reviewer would serve as a mentor, advisor or collaborator or if the reviewer has a conflict or potential conflict of interest with the proposed primary or secondary mentors of the applicant or if the reviewer has provided advice for the applicant in preparing the application.
 For submissions from the Departments of Medicine, Pediatrics or Surgery we are using the same criteria but based on Division rather than Department.

 Plan for Recruitment and Retention of Underrepresented Minorities, Women and those with Disabilities

-The KL2 program is committed to meeting the National Institutes of Health/National Center for Advancing Translational Sciences goal and that of Pennsylvania State University to increase the participation of women and individuals from ethnic or racial groups underrepresented in the biomedical and behavioral sciences.
+The KL2 program is committed to meeting the NIH/NCATS goal and that of Pennsylvania State University to increase the participation of women and individuals from ethnic or racial groups underrepresented in the biomedical and behavioral sciences.
 Such groups include American Indian or Alaska native, Asian, Black or African-American, Hispanic or Latino, and Native Hawaiian or Other Pacific Islander.
 Applications from women and minority candidates are encouraged.
 In addition, accommodations will be made to assist any individuals with disabilities so those persons who are qualified applicants can complete the program.